Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

    \sum_{i=0}^{n}t(i) \leq 3n
    $$
    * > **Interpretation**: A sequence of $n$ `add` operations costs at most $3n$, hence each `add` in the sequence costs at most $3$ (constant time) on average, which is the amortized cost according to the aggregate method.<br/>
-     > **Conclusion**: This proves that the amortized cost of insertion to a dynamic array with doubling is <span style="color:#42ba96">$O(1)$</span>.
+     > **Conclusion**: This proves that the amortized cost of insertion to a dynamic array with doubling is <span class="good">$O(1)$</span>.
-11. The key idea behind amortized analysis is that the cost of a particular operation can be partially paid for by the cost of other operations that are performed later.
+11. The key idea behind amortized analysis is that the <mark>cost of a particular operation can be partially paid for by the cost of other operations</mark> that are performed later.
 It avoids the limitations of worst-case analysis, which can overestimate the performance of a data structure if the worst-case scenario is unlikely to occur frequently.

 ### Pointers and linked structures
 [![Singly linked list](assets/singly_linked_list.svg)](https://en.wikipedia.org/wiki/Linked_list#/media/File:Singly-linked-list.svg)